 Not one to pass up the opportunity to compete, Patel stayed busy with minimal fuss, using a lightning-fast combination to end the fight in the opening moments.

 Patel, who has been training at the West Ham Boxing Club Gym headed by Barry Smith, will hope to reschedule his WBO chance to edge closer to a shot at the belt currently held by former promoter Frank Warren’s mount Zolani Tete.

 The 25 year-old, who left British shores behind when a deal with Warren turned sour in 2016, has recovered from a year out of action to rack up nine straight knockouts, seven of which have now come since the turn of a busy 2018.

-According to the fighter himself, Patel is now 15-0-1 with 12 KO’s (12-0-1 on Boxrec) following his rollover win at the Szechenyi Sporthall in Szolnok on Saturday night.
+According to the fighter himself, Patel is now 15-0-1 with 12 KO’s (12-0-1 on Boxrec) following his rollover win at the Szechenyi Sports hall in Szolnok Saturday night.

-Also on the bill, former British heavyweight ruler and Mike Tyson conqueror Danny Williams scored his third win in a row with a first round KO, whilst Arthif Daniel was also victorious.
+On the bill, former British heavyweight ruler and Mike Tyson conqueror Danny Williams scored his third win in a row with a first-round KO, whilst Arthif Daniel was also victorious.

 Here’s a look at Patel’s form with and post-Frank Warren: